 This document is relevant for: Inf1, Inf2, Trn1, Trn2, Trn3

-Capture and Launch a Profile in Neuron Explorer#
+Capture and View Profiles in Neuron Explorer#

-This guide covers how to capture a profile, launch the Neuron Explorer, use the Profile Manager, and view Neuron Explorer in your IDE.
+In this guide, you’ll learn how to capture a profile, launch the Neuron Explorer, use the Profile Manager, and view Neuron Explorer in your IDE.

-To get a better understanding of our workload’s performance, you must collect the raw device traces and runtime metadata in the form of an NTFF (Neuron Trace File Format) which you can then correlate with the compiled NEFF (Neuron Executable File Format) to derive insights.
+To get a better understanding of your workload’s performance, you must collect the raw device traces and runtime metadata in the form of an NTFF (Neuron Trace File Format) which you can then correlate with the compiled NEFF (Neuron Executable File Format) to derive insights.

 Set the following environment variables before compiling to capture more descriptive layer names and stack frame information.